metamesh/metamesh.org/content/english/standalone/projects.md

 ---
 Meta Mesh Wireless Communities is proud to announce our In-Home WiFi pilot project: _Internet Access for Distanced Learning in Three In-need Pittsburgh Communities: Homewood, Coraopolis, and New Kensington._

+**Please scroll to the bottom of this page for the participant form.**

 The purpose of this project is to start bridging Pittsburgh’s Digital Divide by deploying a community-based, non-profit Wireless Internet Service Provider (WISP).
 This WISP is a collaborative effort that taps on existing resources and strategic community partners to provide the _last mile solution_: getting internet into the homes of Pittsburghers who need it most.

 This Pilot Project is the first iteration of a network design that will service households in New Kensington, Coraopolis, and Homewood.
 The Pilot Project prioritizes households with students who require internet access for distance learning, and will provide 12 months of In-Home WiFi at no charge to participating households.